 What is it?

 BMW calls its F 800 GS the “sportiest member of the GS family” − and it certainly is.
-It’s a middleweight adventure/dual-purpose bike, but with enough power to hang with the big boys like the 1200 GS.
-It’s probably BMW’s best dual-purpose bike as it is great off road and also splendid to ride on tar.
+It’s a middleweight adventure bike, but with enough power to hang with the big boys, like the 1200 GS.
+Recently improved, it’s probably BMW’s best dual-purpose bike as it is great off road and also wonderful to ride on tar.

 Engine and drive

 The BMW F 800 GS was launched in 2008 and from then to this day the same 798 cc parallel-twin engine does the hard work.
 Over this time the engine has proved to be very reliable and versatile.
 It puts out 63 kW and 83 Nm.
 That might not sound like heaps of power, but with the revs over 4 000r/min the bike feels quite fast.
 The maximum speed is over 200 km/h and is almost the same as the 1200 GS.
 It is chain driven, in contrast to the 1200’s shaft drive.